openstack-archive/sahara/doc/source/userdoc/cdh_plugin.rst

 High Availability Support
 -------------------------

-Currently HDFS NameNode High Availability is supported in Cloudera 5.4.0 version.
+Currently HDFS NameNode High Availability is supported beginning with Cloudera 5.4.0 version.
 You can refer to :doc:`features` for the detail info.

-YARN ResourceManager High Availability is supported in Cloudera 5.4.0 version.
+YARN ResourceManager High Availability is supported beginning with Cloudera 5.4.0 version.
 This feature adds redundancy in the form of an Active/Standby ResourceManager pair to avoid the failure of single RM.
 Upon failover, the Standby RM become Active so that the applications can resume from their last check-pointed state.

 Cluster Validation
 ------------------